SkyrimLL/The-Witcher-3/README.md

 - Install the original Long Journey mod first
 - Install the files in this GitHub repo inside "The Witcher 3\Mods\modLongJourneyExtended\" folder
+- Run TheWitcher3ModManager.exe to merge the changes with your mods

 ## Changes to the Fast Travel system